era-platform/cene/docs/source/common/macros.rst

 Call with ``unique-ns definition-ns stx out-definer``

-Monadically, macroexpands the given ``stx`` in a later tick, allowing the macro calls to monadically install definitions over the course of any number of ticks and produce a fully compiled expression.
-If the expression is successfully computed, it is defined in the given ``out-definer``.
+Monadically, macroexpands the given ``stx`` in a later tick, allowing the macro calls to monadically install definitions over the course of any number of ticks and produce compiled code in a format suitable for a macroexpansion result.
+If the compiled code is successfully computed, it is defined in the given ``out-definer``.

 ..
   TODO: Decide if this should conform to the ``...-later`` calling convention with a simple callback or if all the ``...-later`` utilities should instead conform to the :ref:`compile-expression` calling convention with an ``out-definer``.